Efficient and Consistent Bundle Adjustment on Lidar Point Clouds: Benchmark Evaluation

 \subsubsection{Accuracy}

 Table \ref{benchmark2 ate} shows the ATE results.
-As can be seen, our method consistently achieves the best results in all 19 sequences.
-The next accurate method is PA and BAREG, followed by BALM and EF.
-This trend is in great agreement with the results on virtual point-cloud shown in Section \ref{virtual_point_cloud}-2 with explanations detailed therein.
+As can be seen, our method consistently achieves the best results in all 19 sequences {even with single-precision}.
+The next accurate method is {PA (inner)}, PA and BAREG, followed by BALM and EF.
+This trend is in great agreement with the results on synthetic point cloud shown in Section \ref{virtual_point_cloud}-2.
 In particular, our method achieves an accuracy within a few centimeters in all sequences of ``\emph{Hilti}" and ``\emph{VIRAL}", with only one exception (i.e., UzhArea2), which will be analyzed later.
 The centimeter level accuracy achieved by our method is at the same level of lidar point noises.
 Moreover, using only lidar measurements, our method achieved an average accuracy of $4.2$ cm on all VIRAL dataset sequences, which outperforms the accuracy $4.7$ cm reported in VIRAL-SLAM \cite{nguyen2021ntu} that fuses all data from stereo camera, IMU, lidar, and UWB.
 The accuracy on ``\emph{UrbanLoco}" is lower (analyzed later) than other datasets, but still outperforms the other BA methods.
-Finally, we can notice that the BA methods (i.e., EF, BALM, PA, BAREG and ours) generally outperforms the pairwise registration methods (i.e., ICP, GICP and NDT) due to the full consideration of multi-view constraints.
+Finally, we can notice that the BA methods (i.e., EF, BALM, PA, PA (inner), BAREG, and ours) generally outperforms the pairwise registration methods (i.e., ICP, GICP and NDT) due to the full consideration of multi-view constraints.